Water and the Environment

 - Improved habitats support greater biodiversity

-- Improved flood protection
+- Improved flood protection, and

-- Good quality waters for bathing, angling and other leisure activities
+- Good quality waters for bathing, angling and other leisure activities.

 The health of our rivers and coastal waters has improved greatly during the past two decades, but there is still much to do.
 Together, we must all now focus on reducing pollution – from roads, farms and industrial estates; from the detergents we use to wash our cars or from the many products that find their way into our drains.
 Tackling pollution at its source is better for the environment and cheaper than water companies applying ‘end of pipe’ treatments which require energy, chemicals and can result in higher customer bills.

 The Environment Agency State of the Environment Water Quality Report provides an assessment of water quality in England and the pressures it faces.
 The future pressures it identifies include: population pressure; climate change; emerging chemicals; plastic pollution; nanoparticles; and fracking.

 Defra’s 25-year Environment Plan sets a goal of improving at least three quarters of our waters to be close to their natural state.
 It also sets out actions to minimise the risk of chemical contamination in our water.